zdravkov/kendo-docs/api/javascript/ui/grid.md

 ---
 title: Grid
 page_title: Configuration, methods and events of Kendo UI Grid
-description: Code examples for Grid UI widget configuration, learn how to use methods and which events to set once the grid UI widget detail is initialized and expanded.
+description: Code examples for Grid UI widget configuration.
+Learn how to use methods and which events to set once the grid UI widget detail is initialized and expanded.
 ---

 # kendo.ui.Grid